Executive summary

 Practical takeaway

 If you are choosing what to learn next.
-The pure-pay leaderboard (research, reinforcement-learning, search) clusters around research and infrastructure work that takes years to develop.
-The high-leverage practical picks are the sweet-spot tags — llm, distributed-systems, pytorch — where demand and pay both sit above the index median.
+The pure-pay leaderboard (research, search, reinforcement-learning) clusters around research and infrastructure work that takes years to develop.
+The high-leverage practical picks are the sweet-spot tags — llm, generative-ai, distributed-systems — where demand and pay both sit above the index median.
 Generic machine-learning and data-science are not on that list, even though they remain common job titles.
 The market is rewarding specificity.

 Methodology